KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/thesis_guidelines/tutoring.md

 # Synchronous tutoring meetings

-During fall of 2020, Pontus Johnson offers videoconferencing tutoring meetings over Zoom every Friday at 09:00-10:00 for those who would like to meet synchronously.
+During spring of 2021, Pontus Johnson offers videoconferencing tutoring meetings over Zoom every Friday at 09:00-10:00 for those who would like to meet synchronously.
 Some sessions may be cancelled or rescheduled.
 If so, that is communicated via ssas-students.slack.com.

 # Asynchronous tutoring